VISIT OUR ART STORE ▶

 Option 1: Watercolor Block

-This is a pre-glued block of watercolor paper.
-I have one from Arches—300 gsm, cold press, 100% cotton.
+A watercolor block is a pre-glued stack of watercolor paper.
+The artist uses one from Arches—300 gsm, cold press, 100% cotton.

 It’s simple and convenient!